neurolabusc/OpenGLCoreTutorials/README.md

 ##### Project 1: Basic

 The project basic.lpr shows a 2D square.
 It is a Pascal port of a minimal [C project](https://github.com/skeeto/opengl-demo).
 You can drag the mouse to spin the square.
 Since Core OpenGL does not support GL_QUADS, we draw the square using a [GL_TRIANGLE_STRIP](http://stackoverflow.com/questions/16882474/is-there-a-clear-performance-difference-between-gl-quads-and-gl-triangle-strip).
+This project was also ported to legacy OpenGL 2.1 (basicLegacy project).

 ![alt tag](https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/basic.jpg)